 Probiotic such as Primal Defense OR Jarrow OR Complete Probiotics (www.mercola.com)

-Freeze-dried probiotics are potent and don’t need to be refrigerated.
+Freeze-dried probiotics are often MORE potent, and they don’t need to be refrigerated.

 eat according to Food Combining Principles,